juacas/zte_tracker/README.md

 ## Contributors

-- Thanks to @gselivanof for H288A, H169A models support, @TrinTragula for H388X verification, @kvshino for H2640 verification.
+- Thanks to @gselivanof for H288A, H169A models support, @TrinTragula for H388X verification, @kvshino for H2640 verification, @dapuzz for G6645P verification.